Why Building Trust Through Content Matters

 Why should you spend time creating expert content when there’s so much else going on in your business?
 It’s a question we get asked a lot here at YEC.

 The simplest answer is that publishing valuable, non-promotional content on a consistent basis creates trust, and trust leads to business opportunity.
-Expert content isn’t about selling -- it’s about educating and informing your audience over time.
-I recently spoke with John Hall, YEC member and CEO of Influence & Co. (the company that powers our Editorial Concierge service), who distills the benefits of content marketing into a simple formula:
+Expert content isn’t about selling — it’s about educating and informing your audience over time.
+I recently spoke with John Hall, YEC member and CEO of Influence & Co., who distills the benefits of content marketing into a simple formula:

 Trust + Top of Mind = Opportunity